-The College is committed to observing the importance of the measures and indicators within the Framework and is monitoring these through the completion of the annual Finance Record for the Skills Funding Agency/Young Peoples Learning Agency ("YPLA") and the London Borough of Barking and Dagenham.
-The current rating of Good is considered an acceptable outcome.
+The College is committed to observing the importance of the measures and indicators within the Framework and is monitoring these through the completion of the annual Finance Record for the Skills Funding Agency/Education Funding Agency ("EFA").
+The current financial health rating of "Outstanding" is considered an acceptable outcome.